-F = • recommendation of the Central Team (in case of NDRF). :i AGRICULTURE (i) Assistance farmers having landholding upto 2 ha A, Assistance for land and other loss a).
+[· recommendation of the Central Team (in case of NDRF). -; AGRICULTURE (i) Assistance farmers having landholding upto 2 ha A. Assistance for land and other loss a).
 De-silting of agricultural land (where thickness of sand/ silt deposit is more than 3", to be certified by the competent authority of the State Government.) b) Removal of debris on agricultural land in hilly areas c) De-silting/ Restoration/ Repair of fish farms d) Loss of substantial portion of land caused by landslide, avalanche, change Rs.
 12,200/- per hectare for each item.
 (Subject to the condition that no other assistance/ subsidy has been availed of by/ is eligible to the beneficiary under any other Government Scheme) Rs.
 37.500/- per hectare to only those small and marginal farmers whose ownership of the land is legitimate as per the of course of rivers. revenue records. В. Input subsidy (where crop loss is 33% and above) a) For agriculture crops, horticulture crops and annual plantation crops Rs.
 6,800/- per ha. in rainfed areas and restricted to sown areas.
 Rs.
 13,500/- per ha. in assured irrigated areas, subject to minimum assistance not less than Rs.1000 and restricted to sown areas. b) Perennial crops Rs.
 18,000/- ha, for all types of perennial crops subject to minimum assistance not less than Rs.
 2000/- and restricted to sown areas. c) Sericulture Rs.
 4,800/- per ha. for Eri, Mulberry, Tussar Rs.
 6,000/- per ha. for Muga. (ii) Input subsidy to farmers having more than 2 Ha of landholding Rs.
 6,800/- per hectare in rainfed areas and restricted to sown areas.
 Rs.13,500/- per hectare for areas under assured irrigation and restricted to sown areas.
 Rs.
-18,000/- per hectare for all types of percunial crops and restricted to sown areas. ř Assistance may be provided where crop loss is 33% and above, subject to a ceiling of 2 ha. per farmer.
+18,000/- per hectare for all types of percanial crops and restricted to sown areas.
+Assistance may be provided where crop loss is 33% and above, subject to a ceiling of 2 ha. per farmer.
 6 ANIMAL HUSBANDRY ASSISTANCE TO SMALL AND MARGINAL FARMERS Replacement of milch animals, draught animals or animals used for haulage.
 Milch animals - Rs.
-30,000/- Buffalo/ cow/ camel/ yak/ Mithun etc. Rs.
+30,000/- Buffaio/ cow/ camel/ yak/ Mithun etc. Rs.
 3,000/- Sheep/ Goat/ Pig Draught animals - Rs.
 25000/- Camel/ horse/ bullock, etc. Rs.
-16,000/- Calf/ Donkey/ Pony/ Mule ý , - The assistance may be restricted for the actual loss of economically productive animals and will be subject to a including caftle cam of fodder / feed concentrate water supply and medicines in ps. ceiling of 3 large milch animals or 30 small milch animals or 3 large draught animals or 6 small draught animals per household irrespective of whether a household has lost a larger number of animals.
+16,000/- Calf/ Donkey/ Pony/ Mule The assistance may be restricted for the actual loss of economically productive animals and will be subject to a ii) Provision of fodder / feed concentrate including water supply and medicines in cattle camps. ceiling of 3 large milch animals or 30 small milch animals or 3 large draught animals or 6 small draught animals per household irrespective of whether a household has lost a larger number of animals.
 (The loss is to be certified by the Competent Authority designated by the State Government).
-Poultry:- Poultry:- P cattle cam SEC and recommendation of the Central Team (in case of NDRF) consistent with estimates of cattle as per Livestock Census.
-7 FISHERY i) Assistance to Fisherman for repair / ent of boats, nets - damaged or Rs.
+Poultry:- Poultry:- iii) Transport of fodder to cattle outside cattle camps As per actual cost of transport, based on assessment of need by SEC and recommendation of the Central Team (in case of NDRF) consistent with estimates of cattle as per Livestock Census.
+7 FISHERY 7 i) Assistance to Fisherman for repair / replacement of boats, nets - damaged or lost Rs.
 4,100/- for repair of partially damaged boats only Rs.
-2,100/- for repair of partially damaged net Cata net (This assistate beneficiary is subsidy/ assis under any oth out-Canoe maran nee will not be provided if the eligible or has availed of any tance, for the instant calamity, er Government Scheme.)
-Rs.
+2,100/- for repair of partially damaged net Boat Dugout-Canoe Catamaran Rs.
 9,600/- for replacement of fully damaged boats Rs.
-2,600/- for replacement of fully damaged not ii) Input subs idy for fish seed farm Rs.
-8,200 per hootare.
+2,600/- for replacement of fully damaged net net (This assistance will not be provided if the beneficiary is eligible or has availed of any subsidy/ assistance, for the instant calamity, under any other Government Scheme.)